 Fire alarms are required in most buildings, in accordance with the Regulatory Reform (Fire Safety) Order and the Fire Risk Assessment.

 How do you determine what fire alarm is required?

 British Standards defines the category required for a specific risk.
-Churches Fire will work with you to develop a Fire Risk Assessment that will specify the category of system required to meet your risk.
+Churches Fire & Security will work with you to develop a Fire Risk Assessment that will specify the category of system required to meet your risk.

 Fire alarm service and maintenance

-Churches Fire will service all your fire alarm systems at least every six months, in accordance with BS5839.
+Churches Fire & Security will service all your fire alarm systems at least every six months, in accordance with BS5839.
 Our technicians carry a wide range of equipment to recertify any non-compliances or faults to ensure equipment is maintained in efficient working order, in compliance with the RRO.